+Digital business is the creation of new business designs by blurring the digital and physical worlds.
 Digital business promises to usher in an unprecedented convergence of people, business, and things that disrupts existing business models.
-With more than seven billion people and businesses, and at least 35 billion devices, communicating, transacting, and even negotiating with each other, a new world comes into being — the world of digital business.
+With more than seven billion people and businesses, and at least 35 billion devices, communicating, transacting, and even negotiating with each other, a new world comes into being: the world of digital business.
+Gartner's digital business research examines what is driving this convergence and how IT leaders can take their place among the digital leaders of the future.

 The nexus of forces describes the convergence and mutual reinforcement of four interdependent trends: social interaction, mobility, cloud, and information.
 The forces combine to empower individuals as they interact with each other and their information through well-designed ubiquitous technology.